Utility Token Mastery: A Comprehensive Overview for Crypto Enthusiasts in 2026

 -

-Paying gas fees for transaction processing
+paying network gas fees for transaction processing

 -

-Staking to secure the network (post-Merge)
+staking to secure the network (post-Merge)

 -

-Bitcoin's Unique Position in Token Classification
+Bitcoin is a Unique Token Classification

 Real-World Utility Token Examples and Applications